Boiga multomaculata: Description

 Dorsally it is gray-brown, with two alternating series of round dark brown, reddish-brown or chestnut-colored spots and two other series of smaller spots on the lower sides.
 On the head it has two blackish bands which diverge posteriorly.
 There is a blackish streak from the eye to the corner of the mouth.
 Ventrally it is whitish, marbled or spotted with brown, and there is a series of brown spots along each side.
 Adults may attain 77 cm (30 in.) in total length.

 Geographic range and Distribution

 The snake is found in a wide variety of locales, including areas of Western Malaysia, Cambodia, Thailand, Vietnam, Myanmar, India (Assam, Arunachal Pradesh, Miao - Changlang district), Southern China (incl.
-Hong Kong and Hainan), Indonesia (Java, Sulawesi, Sumatra, Borneo), Bangladesh, Cambodia, Laos, Singapore and Bali, and North Central Florida, USA.
+Hong Kong and Hainan), Indonesia (Java, Sulawesi, Sumatra, Borneo), Bangladesh, Laos, Singapore, Bali and North Central Florida, USA.

 Behavior

 A very secretive snake, it hides in hollows and cracks of tree trunks during the day.
 Unlike most boigas, this species is a cathemeral snake, with which it is active at both day and night.
 It's quite nervous and will scuttle away at the slight disturbance.
 They rarely bite, however.
 It prefers rocky crevices and thin branches that are in plain sight.